rydmike/rydmike.github.io/blog_flutter_linting.md

 > Updated to cover Flutter 3.3 and Dart 2.18 linters.

-At the end of this article I present a comparison of Flutter default linting and popular packages, comparing the Dart and Flutter lint rules they use.
+At the end of this article, I present a comparison of Flutter default linting and popular packages, comparing the Dart and Flutter lint rules they use.

 [<img src="https://rydmike.com/assets/lint_compare.png?raw=true" alt="lint_compare" width="400"/>](#what-are-the-rule-differences-between-all-these-packages)